-Each Fund may invest up to 15% of its net assets in illiquid investments.
+The Fund may invest up to 15% of its net assets in illiquid investments.
 For this purpose, "illiquid investments" are those that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 A repurchase agreement maturing in more than seven days is considered illiquid, unless it can be terminated after a notice period of seven days or less.

-The Adviser also may deem certain securities to be illiquid as a result of the Adviser's receipt from time to time of material, non-public information about an issuer, which may limit the Adviser's ability to trade such securities for the account of any of its clients, including the Funds.
+The Adviser or Sub-Adviser also may deem certain securities to be illiquid as a result of the Adviser's or Sub-Adviser's receipt from time to time of material, non-public information about an issuer, which may limit the Sub-Adviser's ability to trade such securities for the account of any of its clients, including the Fund.
 In some instances, these trading restrictions could continue in effect for a substantial period of time.

-At times, the inability to sell illiquid investments can make it more difficult to determine their fair value for purposes of computing each Fund's net asset value.
-The judgment of the Adviser normally plays a greater role in valuing these securities than in valuing publicly traded securities.
+At times, the inability to sell illiquid investments can make it more difficult to determine their fair value for purposes of computing the Fund's net asset value.
+The judgment of the Adviser or Sub-Adviser normally plays a greater role in valuing these securities than in valuing publicly traded securities.

-If illiquid investments exceed 15% of a Fund's net assets after the time of purchase, the Fund will take steps to reduce in an orderly fashion its holdings of illiquid investments.
-Because illiquid investments may not be readily marketable, the Adviser may not be able to dispose of them in a timely manner.
-As a result, a Fund may be forced to hold illiquid investments while their price depreciates.
-Depreciation in the price of illiquid investments held by a Fund may cause the NAV of the Fund to decline.
-An investment that is determined by the Adviser to be liquid may subsequently revert to being illiquid if not enough buyer interest exists.
+If illiquid investments exceed 15% of the Fund's net assets after the time of purchase, the Fund will take steps to reduce in an orderly fashion its holdings of illiquid investments.
+Because illiquid investments may not be readily marketable, the Sub-Adviser may not be able to dispose of them in a timely manner.
+As a result, the Fund may be forced to hold illiquid investments while their price depreciates.
+Depreciation in the price of illiquid investments held by the Fund may cause the NAV of the Fund to decline.
+An investment that is determined by the Adviser or Sub-Adviser to be liquid may subsequently revert to being illiquid if not enough buyer interest exists.